-- Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans, and onions can control inflammation.
+- Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans and onions can help control inflammation.

 - Processed foods often contain high amounts of sugar, sodium and fats, which can lead to major health problems and depleted energy.

 - Fresh produce is a good source of essential vitamins and minerals.

 - Cooking classes are a fun way to learn about nutrition and techniques to get more flavor from your food.
 Look online for helpful tutorials you can watch at your leisure.